 Following a showing of the defendant’s liability, the victim may be entitled to damages.
 These typically include past medical expenses as well as the costs of future treatment.
 A plaintiff also may be able to recover compensation for loss of earning capacity and lost wages.
 Non-economic damages, such as pain and suffering, usually may be recovered as well.

 People injured by someone else’s careless actions have a right to hold the responsible parties liable.
-If you or a loved one has been hurt in an accident due to another driver’s failure to stay in the proper lane, contact the Queens car accident attorneys at The Cassisi Law Firm for guidance and advocacy.
-We can help evaluate whether you may be legally entitled to damages.
-Our office can be reached by calling (718) 441-5050, or you can use our online form to set up a free consultation.
-Our motor vehicle collision lawyers also represent accident victims in Brooklyn and the Bronx, as well as Nassau and Suffolk Counties.
+If you or a loved one has been hurt in an accident due to another driver’s failure to stay in the proper lane, contact a Queens attorney at The Cassisi Law Firm for guidance and advocacy.
+He can help evaluate whether you may be legally entitled to damages.